 Deposit Insurance

-SaveBetter partners exclusively with federally insured financial institutions, so your savings are protected up to the applicable legal limits.
+Raisin partners exclusively with federally insured banks and credit unions, so your savings are safe up to the applicable limits.

-There are two main federal agencies that provide insurance coverage for the cash savings held by banks and by credit unions on behalf of their customers and members, respectively.
-The Federal Deposit Insurance Corporation (FDIC) insures deposits through its Deposit Insurance Fund (DIF) at FDIC member banks in case of failure.
-The National Credit Union Administration performs a similar function for credit unions through its Share Insurance Fund (NCUSIF).
+Federal deposit insurance provides coverage for the cash savings held by banks and by credit unions on behalf of their customers and members, respectively.
+There are two main agencies that provide this coverage: the Federal Deposit Insurance Corporation (FDIC) and the National Credit Union Administration (NCUA).

-In the event that a financial institution backed by one of these agencies somehow becomes insolvent and cannot honor the deposits it has been holding for its customers — or members, in the case of credit unions — then the FDIC and NCUA would provide the funds to those individuals in order for them to recoup their losses, dollar-for-dollar.
-Generally the amount of coverage is limited to $250,000 per category of covered account, such as an individual savings account in the case of banks.
+In the event that a financial institution backed by one of these agencies somehow becomes insolvent and cannot honor the deposits it has been holding for its customers (for banks) or members (for credit unions), then the FDIC and NCUA would provide the funds to those individuals in order for them to recoup their losses, dollar-for-dollar.
+Generally, the amount of coverage is limited to $250,000 per depositor, per institution, per account ownership category.
+For joint accounts, the covered amount increases by $250,000 per co-owner.

 The standard deposit insurance coverage limit is $250,000 per depositor, per FDIC-insured bank, per account ownership category.
 Ownership categories as defined by the FDIC include single bank accounts (owned by one person/depositor) and joint bank accounts (owned by two or more persons/depositors).
 Revocable trust accounts and some types of retirement accounts (e.g., IRAs) are among the other ownership categories covered by FDIC insurance.

-All deposits you have at a bank — whether facilitated through SaveBetter or otherwise — count toward the deposit insurance limit.
+All deposits you have at a bank — whether made through Raisin or otherwise — count toward the deposit insurance limit.
 If funds held at a bank in a certain ownership category exceed the coverage limit, then the amount in excess of the limit will not be insured.

 This means that if your individual savings account(s) at a particular bank hold/s in excess of $250,000 in cumulative deposits, you would be exposed to risk of loss in the uncommon event of the bank’s failure for the amount exceeding $250,000.